skyvers/skyve-dev-guide/_pages/geospatial.md

 A map model is a java class which extends `org.skyve.metadata.view.model.map.MapModel` and must implement a `getResult()` method returning a `org.skyve.metadata.view.model.map.MapResult`.

-According to the convention, the `model` java class must be declared within the corresponding document package, as shown:
+According to the convention, the `model` java class must be declared within the corresponding document package, and located in a `models` package as shown:

 ![Model class location](../assets/images/geospatial/document-model-structure.png "Model class location")